jumpjumptiger007/portfolio-website/README.md

 3. Set Source to your main branch
 4. Your site will be published at `https://yourusername.github.io/repository-name/`

-(If you name your repository `yourusername.github.io`, it will be published at `https://yourusername.github.io` or you can configure your own custom domain in the settings)
+💡If you name your repository `yourusername.github.io`, it will be published at `https://yourusername.github.io` or you can configure your own custom domain in the settings

 ## 🎨 Customization Guide